wfinn/foodle/README.md

 ## "Accounts"
 When a user makes her first vote, her name will be tied to a secret cookie.
 Deleting the Cookie will result in losing the "account".
+## TODO
+- CSRF
+- locks on the .json files
+- whitelist for names